 3- Keep Accessibility top of Mind

 When filing your documents and files, consider how accessible they should be.
-Documents like client agreements, invoices, and other references should be kept within easy reach to make retrieval easier.
+It is important to make documents like insurance cards, proof of insurance client agreements, invoices, and other references easily accessible.
+With the automated flow, you are always on top of your deal progress.
 Make sure you can find required documents or files easily whenever needed.
-It is the place where proper labeling and use of appropriate filing folders and cabinets can come in handy.

 4- Digitize Business Paperwork